The Honest Guide to Choosing Between Cancún, Playa del Carmen & Tulum

 But, apart from the unobservable differences, it’s good to know the general weather of the region, especially if you’re visiting Mexico for the first time.

-The regional climate in these three cities is warm and tropical all year round, which means the temperatures vary only by a few degrees across the calendar.
-The ocean temperature is a pleasant 26 – 29oC (79 – 84 F) any given time of the year.
+The regional climate in these three cities is consistently warm and tropical throughout the year, with temperatures varying by only a few degrees across the calendar.
+The ocean temperature is a pleasant 26 – 29 °C (79 – 84 °F) at any given time of the year, with some peaks to 100 °C in the summer.

-The hurricane season occurs from June through November, but don’t worry about hurricanes, the chances of one hitting your vacation spot are extremely rare.
+The hurricane season occurs from June through November, but don’t worry about hurricanes; the chances of one hitting your vacation spot are slim.
 But the chances of rainfall spoiling your plan for the day aren’t as low, so expect some showers.

 Luckily, the rains are intense and short here, so it’ll only brighten the day (apart from the slight delay in your day’s schedule).